prathameshtari/Database-Management-and-Database-Design/Database Project/SQL/README.md

-Football Matches and Players Database Design in SQL and NoSQL
+<B>Football Matches and Players Database Design in SQL and NoSQL </B>

 We are making a relational database and non relational database and also scraping data from social media sites like Facebook and Twitter to tag data

 Prerequisites